-As a real estate professional, you could say that you are not in the real estate business but in the marketing business.
+As a real estate professional, you could say that you are not in the real estate business but the business of marketing.

 Sounds familiar, yes?
 I am sure you’ve heard that on different sites and podcasts already.

-It is kind of correct because marketing and sales is the heart of the business (actually, of any business).
+It is correct because marketing and sales are the heart of the business (actually, of any company).
 Without them, you don’t get leads.
-Without leads, you don’t get sales, and without sales, you don’t have clients or better, repeat clients, who keep your business alive and growing.
+Without leads, you don’t get sales, and without sales, you don’t have clients or, better, repeat clients who keep your business alive and growing.

-In this age of information, I encountered one problem often because I really like marketing.
+In this information age, I encountered one problem often because I like marketing.

 There is too much information out there.

-Just Google “real estate marketing” and you’ll get overwhelmed with different articles, videos, etc., with a bunch of different methods, and lists of what you should do and should not do.
+Just Google “real estate marketing,” and you’ll get overwhelmed with different articles, videos, etc., with a bunch of other methods, and lists of what you should do and should not do.

-When reading and learning about different tactics, I sometimes get a mix of emotions, such as losing out of something (I should somehow use all the tactics), as well as anger about this information overload or not being able to see the bigger picture.
+When reading and learning about different tactics, I sometimes get a mix of emotions, such as losing out of something (I should somehow use all the tactics) and anger about this information overload or not being able to see the bigger picture.

 You might feel similar things sometimes.